sherlock-project/sherlock/README.md

 ## Demo

-You can use this link to test Sherlock directly in your browser: https://elody.com/scenario/plan/16/
+Use this link to test Sherlock directly in your browser: https://elody.com/scenario/plan/16/

 ## Installation